ESWAR2705/plotting-gdp-data-on-world-map/README.md

 The main task of this project is to process the World Bank GDP data and build a dictionary whose values represented the GDP data for a given year that can be plotted with [Pygal](http://www.pygal.org/en/stable/index.html).

-It consists of two parts.
+The project consists of two parts.
-* [Part 1](#part1): To link Pygal's map dictionary (mapping 2-letter country codes to country names) to a dictionary that stored World Bank GDP country data keyed by the "Country Name" field and to plot GDP data on world map.
+* [Part 1](#part1).
+To link Pygal's map dictionary (mapping 2-letter country codes to country names) to a dictionary that stored World Bank GDP country data keyed by the "Country Name" field and to plot GDP data on world map.
-* [Part 2](#part2): To improve the quality of the world map plots created in Part 1 by creating a better mapping from pygal country codes to World Bank country names.
+* [Part 2](#part2).
+To improve the quality of the world map plots created in Part 1 by creating a better mapping from pygal country codes to World Bank country names.
 ## Part 1 <a name="part1"></a>
-In **Part 1** of the project the following problems are solved.
+In Part 1 the following problems are solved.
 1. Creating a dictionary that maps Pygal country codes to World Bank country names

 The **reconcile_countries_by_name** function takes ```plot_countries```, a dictionary mapping country codes used by a plot library (such as *Pygal*) to the corresponding country name, and ```gdp_countries```, a dictionary whose keys are the country names used within the GDP data.